cloudwatt/php-cli-shell_phpipam/README.md

 * apt update

 You have to install a PHP version >= 7.1:
-* apt install php7.3-cli php7.3-soap php7.3-mbstring php7.3-readline php7.3-curl
+* apt install php7.3-cli php7.3-mbstring php7.3-readline php7.3-soap php7.3-curl
-__Do not forget to install php7.3-curl__

 For MacOS users which use PHP 7.3, there is an issue with PCRE.
 You have to add this configuration in your php.ini: